Mukhamed Berkhamov: Personal life

 Berkhamov was previously known as "The Red Devil," a moniker inspired by his distinctive ginger hair and beard.

 He now goes by the nickname Cherkes, which simply means Circassian in Russian.
 In Kabardino-Balkaria, where many identify as Circassian (specifically of Kabardian tribe), the name reflects Berkhamov's ethnic origin and local identity.

 Berkhamov lost three times in his entire pro MMA career.
-However, prior to Berkhamov defeat against Lorenz Larkin, Kendly St. Louis & Thad Jean, the Cherkes fighter did lose against estimable MMA fighter of Rutul origin, Marif Telmanovich Piraev, in a exhibition MMA bout via a unanimous decision.
+However, prior to Berkhamov defeat against Lorenz Larkin, Kendly St. Louis & Thad Jean, the Cherkes fighter did lose against estimable MMA fighter of Rutul origin, Marif Telmanovich Piraev, in an exhibition MMA bout via a unanimous decision.
 This was not counted on his pro fight record by Sherdog.

 Berkhamov carries the repute of having two master of sports in two different combat sports at amateur level.
 He is master of sports both in Combat Sambo and Army Hand-to-Hand Combat.

 During the holy month of Ramzan, Berkhamov typically modifies his training routine to a less intense schedule, incorporating light grappling and pad work.
 He places greater emphasis on weight training, including lifting weights, and gradual physical conditioning to regain muscle mass lost during fasting hours.

 Sometime in 2018, Berkhamov in preparation for his ACB title defence bout against Albert "Einstein" Tumenov, trained at the renowned American Kickboxing Academy (AKA) gym, where he (Berkhamov) joined notable fighters Khabib "The Eagle" Nurmagomedov and Islam Makhachev, who were preparing for their respective bouts.

 Both Berkhamov and Tumenov were hesitant to face each other, fearing it would ignite ethnic tensions between Balkars (Tumenov) and Kabardians (Berkhamov).
 As both of them comes from the Kabardino-Balkarian Republic in Russia.
 To ease tensions between the two groups, both fighters called for mutual respect, emphasizing their shared faith (Islam) and common homeland, the republic of Kabardino-Balkaria.
 They also advised their fans not to succumb to nationalist hatred.
 However, the fight was later canceled due to an arm injury sustained by Berkhamov.

 The year 2018 was a challenging period for Mukhamed Berkhamov, as he endured three consecutive injuries.
 Two of these injuries involved his left arm, preventing him from defending his ACA World Welterweight title against leading challengers Beslan Isaev and Albert Tumenov.
 The second injury stemmed partly from inadequate treatment of the first, requiring surgery to insert a stabilizing plate.
 Following the procedure, Berkhamov's arm gradually recovered, and he focused on light training sessions.
 During this period, he refrained from using his left hand and prioritized moderate-paced exercises to safeguard his health and prevent further setbacks.
 He also participated in amateur combat tournaments to keep himself in shape.